yahya-tamur/complex-gifs/README.md

 clouds of dots) which lossy formats like mp4 can mess up.

 It's pretty easy to work with -- a frame is just a flattened 2d array of colors (which is losslessly compressed by the library).
 This also means the math behind rendering the plane or the sphere is done manually, though it is pretty simple.

 Viewing the images is cross-platform.
+I was worried they might be a little hard to view since they're pretty large, but it did work on a pretty cheap android phone.

 There is a separate compilation step, but this also means none of the math is being done by the computer viewing the image.
 There's no way to add